 Beginning about 1730, the Indians acquired the horse, which changed their culture.
 Improved transportation enabled the hunter/gatherers to carry more fresh game over wider areas so the horse became a measure of wealth and political power.

-European diseases, particularly smallpox introduced first in the 1780s by contact on the coast with explorers, swept through tribal communities that had no natural immunity.
-By the time whites began exploring the interior, the populations had been reduced dramatically, perhaps by half or more.
+European diseases, particularly smallpox introduced first in the 1780s by contact on the coast with explorers, swept through tribal communities that had little natural immunity.
+By the time non-Indians began exploring the interior, the populations had been reduced dramatically, perhaps by half or more.
 By the time of resettlement to reservations in the 1880s, the Indian Agent at Fort Colville supervised no more than a thousand people.

 The Spokanes and the Colvilles did not sign treaties with the U.S. government in the 1850s as did many other Washington tribes, so there was no formal cession of their lands to the United States.
 Territorial Governor Isaac Stevens (1818-1862) approached the tribes in the summer of 1855, but when they balked at his terms, he moved on.
 It fell to the Congress to designate reservations for the tribes whether they agreed or not.
 In 1872, the Colvilles and tribes of the Big Bend Country received the Colville Reservation in Okanogan and Ferry counties (later greatly reduced due to settler pressure).
 This reservation became home to the Colville Confederated Tribes.
 In 1881 the Spokanes received their reservation along the Spokane River at the southern end of Stevens County.

 The first European to visit Stevens County was Canadian explorer David Thompson (1770-1857) in 1811 and this led to the establishment of Spokane House where the Spokane River met the Columbia, just over the future county line.